rcodeborg2311/FLAGEXAMPLE/README.md

 # FLAGEXAMPLE
-Just a simple example of using CSS positions and Selectors.
+Just a simple example of using CSS positions and Selector.